metablaster/WindowsFirewallRuleset/Readme/FAQ.md

 If you really need to visit odd sites and freely click around, then please do it in virtual machine (isolated browsing is OK too)

-4. If you don't use password manager with virtual keyboard only, then your accounts and passwords are not safe.
+4. If you don't use password manager capable of auto typing passwords and with the support of virtual keyboard, then your accounts and passwords are not safe.\
+Never use hardware keyboard instead of virtual keyboard for passwords.

 As you can see, no mention of anti-virus, anti-spyware, firewall, VPN or any kind of similar "security software", because, if you strictly follow these 4 rules then most likely you don't need